-In short, if you decide to hire someone to represent you at your Social Security disability hearing, you can choose either a disability attorney advocate or a nonattorney advocate.
+If you decide to hire someone to help you apply for disability benefits or represent you at your Social Security hearing, you can choose either a disability attorney advocate or a nonattorney advocate.

 In addition, both lawyer and nonlawyer advocates can charge fees for out-of-pocket costs, such as copying and postage.